BIMSBbioinfo/scbrowse/README.rst

 Data preparation
 ================

-SCbrowse needs two required ingredients:
+SCbrowse needs three required ingredients:

 1. A genome-wide count matrix
 2. 2D embedding of the cells
 3. Gene annotation in bed format

-The count matrix can be created from a BAM-file.
+The count matrix can be created from a BAM-file using scregseg.
 For example for a 1000 kp resolution countmatrix use:

 ::